Chapter 01 — The Coach Ride

 ‘What happened, did they throw you off the ship?’
 Paul looked closely at the American.
 He was dressed in a loose grey suit and a grey stetson hat, and hardly looked like a sailor.
 A gold wedding ring shone on his finger.
 He was slim and wiry, a little taller than Paul, and already balding a little at the temples, though he couldn’t have been over thirty.
 His eyes were light hazel, with a mischievous sparkle.
 He noticed Paul’s stare, shrugged, and looked away.
 ‘Oh Hell,’ he said, ‘I should learn to drink up and shut up, that’s all.
 Would you like to top up your rum?
 Now there’s a sailor’s drink.’
 He held the bottle up to the light, then filled Paul’s glass.
 ‘Well, here’s to the Navy.’

 ‘Fuck the Navy,’ Paul said.
 ‘I choose to drink to my own health, if you don’t mind.’
 The rum burnt his throat.
 Was he holding his drink?
-He hadn’t eaten, except for a bottle of sherry and some cold chicken at the inn in Yass.
-[See Endnote 4] Perhaps the sherry was what was making him light-headed; he couldn’t be sure.
+He hadn’t eaten, except for a joint of cold chicken and some sherry at the inn in Yass.
+Perhaps the sherry was what was making him light-headed; he couldn’t be sure.
 With the smoke and the noise, the place reminded him of the bar in Sydney where he’d drugged the Dutch lieutenant.
 He had a weak head for drink; he ought to be careful.

 ‘Frank Russell, that’s my full name,’ the American said.
 ‘Francis Russell, to give the moniker I was christened with.
 Down in Sydney Town the fellows think Francis is an effeminate name.
-[See Endnote 5] I’ve got a broken nose to prove it.’
-[See Endnote 6]
+I’ve got a broken nose to prove it.’

 ‘Your nose, is that broken?’

 ‘Sure is,’ Frank laughed.
-‘Years ago.
+‘Twelve months ago.
 And you, Mister Frenchman?
 Or is it Mister Dutchman?’